7 SEO Tips for Hotel Owners

 You should assess the competition before choosing which search term you will choose as your primary keyword.
 “Hotel in the Lake District” might have too much competition for your budget.
 If so, then you could consider a more specific location such as “Hotel in Windermere”.

-Research any potential phrases that users may search to find your website.
+Research any potential phrases that users may search to find your hotel website.
 Note any that have monthly search volume.

 2. Include Keywords in Content, Title Tag and Header